cambrozak/bpl001/doc/syllabus.md

 understand the general concept of scope in programming languages and how it is implemented in the C language for Arduino.

-Use a Simulater and Step-Thru Debugger to troubleshoot programs with the 'EIPOC' meta-tactic.
+Use a Simulator and Step-Thru Debugger to troubleshoot programs with the 'EIPOC' meta-tactic.

 Observe how electrons move through a conductor using a physical marble-madness model